 Over 21 years old only.
 A minimum spend of 200 AED applies however if you’ve been elsewhere in Burj Al Arab, they will usually wave the minimum spend if you’re wanting to enjoy a post-dinner cocktail.
 Cocktails are 90 AED each.

-I did visit when it was previously when it was Gold on 27 and I must admit that my guest’s cocktail was lovely however, I’d gone for a slightly more unusual option which was not enjoyable at all.
+I did visit when it was previously when it was Gold on 27 and I must admit that my guest’s cocktail was lovely however, I’d gone for a slightly more unusual option which I didn’t enjoy at all.

 Floor: 27th